seregazhuk/seregazhuk.github.io_old/_drafts/2018-02-06-fast-webscraping-with-reactphp.md

     <img src="/assets/images/posts/fast-webscrapping-reactphp/release-date.jpg" alt="release-date" class="">
 </p>

 As you can see it is inside `<div>` tag, but we cannot simply extract the text from it.
-In this case the release date will be `Release Date: 16 February 2018 (USA) See more »`.
+In this case, the release date will be `Release Date: 16 February 2018 (USA) See more »`.
 And this is not what we need.
 Before extracting the text from this DOM element we need to remove all tags inside of it:

 {% highlight php %}
 <?php